The Tawas Bay Weather Station is a privately-owned,

 put into service on August 31, 2011, replacing a Davis

-Vantage Pro that was placed in service on December 21, 2001.
+Vantage Pro that had been in service since December 21, 2001.

 The station is situated next to Lake Huron which means the